 A responding officer wrote that “no one reported that the male struck the female,” going on to describe the incident “more accurately as a mental [or] emotional health ‘break’ than a domestic assault.”

-Gabby Petito’s Family Breaks Their Silence in 1st Press Conference Since Her Death
+Gabby Petito’s Family Broke Their Silence Following Her Death

 On September 28, Petito’s mother and stepfather, Nicole and Jim Schmidt, as well as her father and stepmother, Joseph “Joe” Petito and Tara Petito, put on a united front during their first time addressing the public since her death was confirmed.